winitzki/scall/tutorial/programming_dhall.md

 The Church encoding formula (`∀(r : Type) → (F r → r) → r`) is not of the same form as the Yoneda identity because the function argument `F r` depends on `r`.
 The Yoneda identities cannot be used with types of that form.

-There is a generalized identity that combines both forms of types.
+There is a generalized identity (without a widely accepted name) that combines both forms of types.
 This book calls it the **Church-Yoneda identity** because of the similarity to both the Church encodings and the types of functions used in the Yoneda identities:

 ```dhall